 Karen Osborne is the president of Karen Renee Interior Design, Inc. located in Severna Park, Maryland since 1992.
-Karen, a graduate of Bauder College majoring in Interior Design, is a professional member of the American Society of Interior Designers (ASID) and has served on the Maryland Chapter of the ASID Board of Directors in many different capacities for over ten years.
+Karen, a graduate of Bauder College majoring in Interior Design, served on the Maryland Chapter of the ASID Board of Directors in many different capacities over the years.
 She is Maryland State Certified and has also achieved certification through the National Council for Interior Design Qualification (NCIDQ).

 In addition to her numerous residential and commercial projects, Karen’s expertise is in model home merchandising with over thirty years of experience in this highly specialized area of design.
 Her gift of talent and intuitive nature allow Karen to partner with the home builder to showcase their communities and sell homes.
 They know that she will achieve their vision and produce outstanding results for them while exceeding their expectations.
 Karen's clients have the experience of "being listened to" and trust that their project is in good hands while executed in a timely, organized fashion.
 Karen's clients can be sure that her creative and innovative ideas will result in an extraordinary interior.